-The Credit Agreement also contains financial covenants requiring that we (a) maintain aggregate unrestricted cash of not less than US\$5,000,000 at all times, which must be held in one or more accounts subject to the security interests of the lenders under the Credit Agreement, and (b) achieve specified minimum total revenue requirements for the twelve months preceding each quarter end.
+The amended Credit Agreement also contains financial covenants requiring that we (a) maintain aggregate unrestricted cash of not less than US\$2,000,000 at all times (effective from May 1, 2023 this limit increased to US\$5,000,000), which must be held in one or more accounts subject to the security interests of the lenders under the Credit Agreement, and (b) commencing as of the end of the fiscal quarter ended June 30, 2023, achieve specified minimum total revenue requirements for the twelve months preceding each quarter end.
 In addition, the Credit Agreement contains covenants that restrict our ability to finance future operations or capital needs or to engage in other business activities.
 The Credit Agreement restricts the ability of our company and the restricted subsidiaries to, among other things:

-- · incur, assume or guarantee additional indebtedness; or - repurchase capital stock; - make other restricted payments, including paying dividends and making investments; - create liens; - sell or otherwise dispose of assets, including capital stock of subsidiaries; - enter into agreements that restrict dividends from subsidiaries; - acquire another company or business or enter into mergers or consolidations; - enter into certain inbound and outbound licenses of intellectual property, subject to certain exceptions; and - enter into transactions with affiliates.
+- · incur, assume or guarantee additional indebtedness; or - repurchase capital stock; - make other restricted payments, including paying dividends and making investments; - create liens; - · sell or otherwise dispose of assets, including capital stock of subsidiaries; - · enter into agreements that restrict dividends from subsidiaries; - · acquire another company or business or enter into mergers or consolidations; - · enter into certain inbound and outbound licenses of intellectual property, subject to certain exceptions; and - · enter into transactions with affiliates.